aws-samples/config-resource-compliance-dashboard/README.md

 1. AWS Config enabled in the accounts and regions you want to track, setup the delivery of AWS Config files to a centralized S3 bucket (the Log Archive bucket) in the Log Archive account.
 1. An AWS Account where you'll deploy the dashboard (the Dashboard account).
 1. IAM Role or IAM User with permissions to deploy the infrastructure using CloudFormation.
-1. If you use AWS Control Tower in your organization, some steps of the configurations must be done by assuming the `AWSControlTowerExecution` IAM role from the management account.
-Obviously, this requires permissions to access the managment account.
 1. Sign up for [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) and create a user:
     1. Select **Enterprise** edition.
     2. Paginated Reports are not required for the CRCD dashboard.
 On the **Get Paginated Report add-on** choose the option you prefer.